 That the settlement of Bedum had become a serious religious place, is also apparent from the miracle in the spring of 1214.
-It was the period of the Crusades, and in which Frisian men were participating actively.
+It was the period of the Crusades, in which Frisian men were participating actively.
 Great numbers of Frisians took the Cross and fought against the so-called infidels in the Holy Land and in the Baltics, and against the Cathars in southern France.
-Read our post Terrorist Fighters from the Wadden Sea to understand the atrocities Frisian young men committed abroad.
-Anyway, that specific spring in 1214, bishop Oliver of Paderborn (ca. 1170-1127) preached in the seven sealands of Frisia with the purpose of mobilizing as many men as possibly for the Fifth Crusade that would start in the summer of 1217.
+Read our post Terrorist Fighters from the Wadden Sea to understand the atrocities Frisian men committed abroad.
+Anyway, that specific spring in 1214, bishop Oliver of Paderborn (ca. 1170-1227) preached in the Seven Sealands of Frisia with the purpose of mobilizing as many men as possibly for the Fifth Crusade that would launched in the summer of 1217.

-On May 17, 2014, while bishop Oliver of Paderborn was trying to recruit men at Bedum and was talking to the crowd, an 11-year-old girl saw three crosses in the sky with Jesus in the middle.
-The young girl, stimulated by her mother and grandmother, aroused the people and got the gathered people ecstatic.
+On May 17, 2014, while bishop Oliver of Paderborn was trying to recruit men in Bedum and was talking to the crowd, an 11-year-old girl saw three crosses in the sky with Jesus in the middle.
+The young girl, stimulated by her mother and grandmother, aroused the public and got the gathered people ecstatic.
 Many men took the Cross.
-A year later, during the battle at Damietta in the Nile delta of Egypt, Frisians made fame by conquering the great chain tower.
+A year later, during the battle at Damietta in the river Nile delta in Egypt, Frisians made fame by conquering the great chain tower.
 The miracle at Bedum had laid the foundation.
-By the way, at the villages of Dokkum and Wolvega in Frisia, similar sightings of crosses in the clouds have been witnessed.
+By the way, in the villages of Dokkum and Wolvega in Frisia, similar sightings of crosses in the clouds had been witnessed.
 Hence a battery of miracles.
 Other places in Frisia where Oliver went, were Appingedam, Farmsum, Groothusen, Huizinge, Loppersum, Termunten, Uttum, and Winsum (Jansen & Janse 1991).

 Walfrid ‘the Shoveler’

 Saint Walfrid, or Sunte Wolfrydus in Grunning-Saxon speech, was portrayed as a peacemaker and a farmer.
-A man of stature who had denounced the violence of the feud society that Frisia was (Künzel 2022).
+A man of stature who had denounced the violence of the feud society Frisia was (Künzel 2022).
 Who devoted his life to the peace of Christ, and worked to cultivate savage land.
-Saint Walfrid became the symbol of peace and justice.
-Traditionally, Saint Walfrid is depicted with a shovel as a symbol of his humbleness and his work; ora et labora.
+Saint Walfrid became a symbol of peace and justice.
+Traditionally, Saint Walfrid is depicted with a shovel as a token of his humbleness and his work; ora et labora.
 The Frisian word for a shovel is skep, and the translation of ‘the Creator’ is de Skepper.
 Indeed, ‘the shoveler’.
-And then we do not mean a certain type of duck.
+And then we don’t mean a certain type of duck.

 This is what Walfrid did.
 Creating fertile, arable land.
 The area he cultivated is known as the Groninger Woldgebied, or Woudgebied.
 The Woldgebied is former, wooded peatland.
 After the peat was commercially exploited in Middle Ages, and the land irrigated to make it dry, the soil had sunk about 1 to 1.5 meters below mean sea level.
 With from the south the peat rivers Hunze and Fivel flowing close by, and the fact the sea ever so often flooded the area from the north, protecting these low-lying lands with a dike against influx of water was required (see note 5 for a map).